ArnavAeron/Plant-Disease-Detection/README.md

 - Expansion of the machine learning model to cover additional plant diseases and species.
 - Enhancements in user interface and usability based on user feedback and usability studies.

-### Installation and Usage

-For detailed installation instructions and usage guidelines, please refer to the [Documentation](link-to-your-documentation) provided in this repository.

-### Contributions

-Contributions to the development of this project are welcome!
-Whether you're interested in adding new features, improving existing functionality, or addressing issues, please follow the guidelines outlined in [CONTRIBUTING.md](link-to-your-contributing-file).

-### License

-This project is licensed under the MIT License.
-See the [LICENSE](link-to-your-license-file) file for more details.

 ### Contact

-For questions, suggestions, or collaboration opportunities, please feel free to reach out via email at [your-email@example.com](mailto:your-email@example.com) or through GitHub.
+For questions, suggestions, or collaboration opportunities, please feel free to reach out via email at [your-email@example.com](er.arnavaeron@gmail.com) or through GitHub.

 ---